 First Offense: Restitution.
-Restricted privileges, detention, or in- school suspension detention, of in- Subsequent Restitution.
-Deter ntion or in-scl nool suspension.
-Offense:
+Restricted 1 privileges, Principal/Stuc lent conference e, dete ntion, or in- school suspen sion.
+Subsequent Restitution.
+Detention or in-school Offense: suspension.

 Failure to Meet Conditions of Suspension, Expulsion or Other Disciplinary Consequences - Violating the conditions of a suspension, expulsion or other disciplinary consequence including, but not limited to, participating in or attending any district-sponsored activity or being on or near district property or the location where a district activity is held.
 See the section of this regulation titled, "Consequences of Suspension, Expulsion and Other Disciplinary Consequences."